Set up and manage your InStore environment.

 ofmist-client

-Processor Key: displayed only if the custom processor is Adyen, Stripe, or Citcon.
-As appropriate, enter a valid test key or production key that was provided by the processor vendor. on setup.
+. - Processor Key: for Adyen, Stripe, or Citcon processors only.
+Enter the test or production key provided by the processor vendor.

 -